 Skip to Content

-7 Surprising Things That Aren’t Included in a Cruise
+7 Surprising Things That Aren’t Included in Your Cruise Fare

 Are Cruises All Inclusive?

-A premium cruise line is more likely to market itself as ‘all-inclusive’ but even luxury cruise lines are rarely truly all-inclusive.
+A premium cruise line is more likely to market itself as ‘All-inclusive’ but even luxury cruise lines aren’t always truly all-inclusive.

-Some cruise lines will have ‘all-inclusive’ upgrade promotions or will market themselves as all-inclusive despite having exclusions.
-River cruises are traditionally more inclusive than ocean cruises.
+Some cruise lines will have ‘All-inclusive’ upgrade promotions or will market themselves as All-inclusive – despite having exclusions.

 What Is Included in a Cruise?